jcoreio/react-router-drilldown/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This is a simple component that provides drilldown-style horizontal slide transitions between index and child routes.
+Currently it only supports `react-router` versions 2 and 3.

 ## Usage
 ```